CrackAndDie/Ev3Emulator/README.md

 - For now, the EV3 firmware library is only tested on Windows machines, but when I was rewriting it, I assumed it would be cross-platform;
 - It can be compiled and tested only targeting x86 because of some problems with pointer size.
 I've tried to deal with it but understood that there is too much work;
-- Output/input fuction implementations are still under development;
-- There are still some small bugs like I can't rename the brick;
 - Communication with the brick is also not done yet.
 I couldn't find any resources about emulating USB or Bluetooth.
 So probably only WiFi would be supported.